Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-alter-ego.md

 **Studious.** You gain resistance to Force damage.
 When your patron takes over, you gain the benefits of Shield until the start of your next turn.

-# Level 10: Last Stand
+# Last Stand
-When you take damage that would reduce you to 0 hit points but doesn't kill you outright, you can instead remain with 1 hit point and let your patron take over for 1 minute.
+Starting at 10th level, when you take damage that would reduce you to 0 hit points but doesn't kill you outright, you can instead remain with 1 hit point and let your patron take over for 1 minute.

-Once you use this feature, you can't use it again until you finish a Short or Long rest.
+Once you use this feature, you can't use it again until you finish a short or long rest.

-# Level 14: Unison
+# Unison
-As a bonus action, you can fuse your conscious mind with your patron's, working together in complete synergy for 1 minute.
+Starting at 14th level, as a bonus action, you can fuse your conscious mind with your patron's, working together in complete synergy for 1 minute.
 In this awakened state, you gain the following benefits.

 **Physical Resistance.** You gain resistance to Bludgeoning, Piercing, and Slashing damage.